ewibowo/aws-lab/docs/asa-dataplane.rst

 #.
 Create a private subnet for Inside network and assign subnet 172.16.2.0/24.
 #.
 Create a security group named allow-all that allows all traffic because we want to control the access via ASAv.
 #.
 Create Outside and Inside ENIs (elastic network interfaces) of ASAv with security group allow-all.
-Attach those ENIs to the ASAv.
+#.
+Attach Outside and Inside  ENIs to the ASAv.
+#.
+Associate an EIP to the Outside ENI.
 #.
 Create a route table, associate it with Inside subnet and add a default route entry for any destination (0.0.0.0/0) with the target of Inside ENI of ASAv.

 On AWS Management Console, go to the VPC dashboard and start by creating a private subnet for Inside network 172.16.2.0/24: